By Andrew Cohen

 Professor and former dean Christopher Edley, Jr. calls the number and pedigree of the appointments “a singular accomplishment in the recent history of American law schools.
 It’s a thrilling time to be teaching at Berkeley Law.
 Apparently, others know that, too.”

 Khiara M. Bridges spent nine years as a professor at Boston University School of Law, where she also was the school’s associate dean for equity, justice, and engagement.
-The author of three books and numerous law review articles, she is a prolific scholar on race, class, and reproductive rights.
+The author of three books and numerous law review articles, she is a prolific scholar on race, class, and reproductive rights and justice.